-This year’s Buckles and Bling rodeo team fundraiser, with a meal, program, and auction items, will be Thursday April 9th at 6 p.m.
-Rodeo Friday April 10th 7 p.m.
-Saturday April 11th 1 p.m. and 7 p.m. held at the Swiftel Center 824 32nd Ave.
+This year’s Buckles and Bling rodeo team fundraiser, with a meal, program, and auction items, will be Thursday April 7th at 6 p.m.
+The Jackrabbit Stampede Rodeo will be Friday April 8th @ 7 p.m., Saturday April 9th @ 1 p.m. and 7 p.m. held at the Swiftel Center 824 32nd Ave.
 Brookings, SD.
-Tickets on sale at event, charge by phone at 1-800-745-3000, or online at Ticketmaster.com.
+Tickets on sale at event, by phone at 1-800-745-3000, or online at Ticketmaster.com 30 days before rodeo.
+Contact the Swiftel Center box office at 605-692-7539 for more information.

 The Jackrabbit Stampede has a storied tradition and every SDSU rodeo alumni has a memory to tell from the 56 previous Stampedes gone by.
 The early days were remembered with inclement weather and a woven wire arena that had wood posts and lumber lining the top of the fence painted red and white.
 Many pictures of the early Jackrabbit Stampede show the fans packed in the outdoor stands bundled up from the cool night air and others lining the fence to get a closer look.
 Jim Thompson announced many college rodeos including the Stampede for years and knew every athlete that competed, sometimes embarrassing them with too much information.
 H.L.
 Hutchinson was the rodeo advisor for many years keeping the program running smoothly by dedicating many hours to the program.